emanodame/GradeCalculator/README.md

 # Grade-Calculator
 This program will accept grades and weighted percentages from user and calculate the average mark from all their marks.
-This is my first ever program made out of university.
+This is my first ever personal project.
 I will be updating it regulary making the program more advanced.

 **Version 1.0 released 26th June 2015**